 The Trusted Platform Module (ISO/IEC 11889) ensures that the boot process starts from a trusted combination of hardware and software, and continues until the operating system has fully booted and applications are running.
 TPM works by storing protected key information in a tamper-proof chip that includes a unique Endorsement Key baked into the silicon at manufacture (like a digital fingerprint) to authenticate host system hardware.
 A dedicated cryptographic microprocessor processes key data and verifies the integrity of low-level system assets like boot files and system firmware.
 If a change is detected, TPM prevents the compromised files or software from loading, halting attacks before they can even start.

 AES 256-bit encryption

 Advanced Encryption Standard (AES) is one of the most secure encryption algorithms available today.
 It is publicly accessible and it is the cipher which the NSA uses for securing documents with "top secret" classification.
 A direct brute-force attack on AES-256 would require 2^256 guesses and would not complete before the end of the universe.

 Depending on the OS and applications you will use, our devices may also comply with Intel® AES New Instructions (Intel® AES-NI), a set of CPU core orders that enable fast and secure data encryption and decryption, as well as many more security features that a Xeon Server can provide.

-Our AcroNAS data migration NAS OS (to be available in Q1/2019) can also be used as a simple yet powerful solution, utilizing both TPM-2 and AES-256 encryption.
+With a full-fledged server, you are provided with the power of choice.
+Whether it is Windows Server, Ubuntu Server, RHEL, you can choose the OS that fits to your needs and meets your security criteria, you can utilize both TPM-2 and AES-256 encryption.
 Additionally, Self-Encrypted Drives (SED) can be installed for doubling the security, so as one AES-256 instance to run on the OS and a second to run on each one of the SED disks.

 Mission-based Unlock Module

 Depending on the model and the Traceability features installed, our Location Time PIN (LTP), triple-factor device unlocking mechanism can be enabled.
 When a device is to be used for data transport, a mission is pre-loaded with predefined LTPs.
 When a device is locked with LTPs, three factors must be met to unlock: